 Heat can help to promote healing by stimulating the circulation.
 Sore, stiff, nagging muscle or joint pain is ideal for the use of heat therapy as it can help to relax tight muscles.
 Heat can be applied before exercise but do not use after exercise.

-How to apply heat
+How to apply heat on injuries

 You could try using a special hot “wheatie” packs or a hot water bottle with a cover.